aoneahsan/trizlink-frontend-app-ionic-react-typescript/tasks-discussion-record/6-9-23/tasks-discussed-on-6-9-23-frontend.md

   - created a team in a new workspace and got this (some other random cases)

-- Notifications modal
+- Notifications modal (done)

-  - move updates to first tab
+  - move updates to first tab (done)
-    - show empty component when there are no notifications
+    - show empty component when there are no notifications (done)
     - add a refresh button next to "mark all as read" button to refetch the notifications data
-      - "mark all as read" button should be disabled is there are no notifications or no notification to mark as read
+      - "mark all as read" button should be disabled is there are no notifications or no notification to mark as read (done)

 - invite member modal